 The military advantages of nomad armies

 It begins with the military advantages of the steppe.
-The harsh, dry climate of inner Eurasia is agriculturally much less productive than that of the sedentary world, so the vast interior spaces of the content are extremely thinly populated, and the population is small even in absolute numbers.
-(It has been estimated that the Chinese outnumbered the Xiongnu and their allies 30 to 1, but the Xiongnu were a thorn in China’s side for centuries).
+The harsh, dry climate of inner Eurasia is agriculturally much less productive than that of the sedentary world, so the interior spaces of the continent are thinly populated, and the population is small even in absolute numbers.
+(It has been estimated that the Chinese outnumbered the Xiongnu and their allies by at least 30 to 1, but the Xiongnu were a thorn in China’s side for centuries).
 But the agricultural wealth which the nomads lacked was compensated for by huge numbers of sheep and horses, which made possible enormous cavalry armies which the sedentary world could not come close to matching.
 Furthermore, pastoralism is not labor-intensive, especially not in the fall when wars are usually fought, and the Mongols could mobilize 10% of their total population on an ongoing basis, and as much as 30% for a brief period.

-The nomads are sometimes described as having a pastoral economy, trading livestock and animal products for grain and other supplies, but periods of peaceful, equal trade were relatively short and infrequent.
+The nomads are sometimes described as having had a pastoral economy, trading livestock and animal products for grain and other supplies, but periods of peaceful, equal trade were relatively short and infrequent.
 Normally the nomads used their military superiority to ensure that their trade with the sedentary world was carried on under very favorable terms, as though China were the nomads’ colony.
 Without the military advantage, they would have been in the disadvantageous and exploited position of the the hill people in South China, trading a few specialized products for whatever they could get from the wealthy, powerful Chinese.

-Mass cavalry armies appeared only toward the beginning of the first millennium B.C., probably in the area north of the Black Sea.
+Mass cavalry armies appeared only toward the beginning of the first millennium B.C., probably in the area north of the Black Sea and Caucasus.
 Cavalry forces have many advantages against infantry defending fixed lines, the critical ones being being mobility and speed.
 Defenders must stretch their forces to defend every point on a long line, whereas cavalry can concentrate their forces at the line’s weakest point, and if they break the line anywhere they win.
 Once inside, the nomads are impossible for the slower forces to chase down, and their normal practice was to carry off as much plunder as they could and then return to their homeland.

 Warfare was also much more costly for the sedentary world than it was for the nomads, who had no permanent infrastructure to destroy — no houses, no storehouses, no treasuries, no bridges, no mills, no workshops, no city walls, no cities, nothing.
 The nomad armies would disperse in retreat just as they had concentrated in attack, and pursuers could do little more than pick off a few of them here and there.
 Furthermore, nomads were self-sufficient on the steppe, whereas supplying the pursuing armies is both expensive and risky, since supply trains are vulnerable to attack.

 In general, sedentary attempts to control the steppe were money-losers: for rulers, agricultural land is highly profitable (and indeed, the basis of government finance), whereas steppe land never produces as much tax revenue as it costs to control it.
 Horses can be raised on good land as well or better than they can on arid land, but stock-raising is extensive, and too much tax revenue is lost if large acreages of agricultural land are converted to grazing.
-Buying horses from the nomads is possible and is routinely done, giving the peoples who neighbor the steppe a military advantage over those further away who have no access to horses, but obvious conflicts of interest prevent this from being a reliable method of equipping cavalry to fight the nomads themselves.
+Buying horses from the nomads is possible and was routinely done, giving the peoples who neighbor the steppe a military advantage over those further away who have no access to horses, but obvious conflicts of interest prevent this from being a reliable method of equipping cavalry to fight the nomads themselves.

 “Divide and conquer” is the most effective response to the nomad threat, and many Chinese walls were built far out in nomad territory, serving to divide the nomads into friendly and unfriendly (or free and subject) groups.
-However, even the friendly groups could not be trusted; any army capable of fighting the nomads on even terms is a nomad army itself, and has the same advantages against the people it defends as the hostile nomads do.
+However, even the friendly groups could not be trusted; any army capable of fighting the nomads on even terms is effectively a nomad army itself, and has the same advantages against the people it defends as the hostile nomads do.

 (The Wiki map will have to do.
 The blue and bluish areas, including Tuva, are the Mongol homeland, divided according to tribe.
 The “Uyghurs” were located in Xinjiang and were only semi-independent; during Genghis Khan’s rise they were subject to the “Kara-kitai”, but they switched to the Mongols very early).